jleinen1/desn368-code-and-design-workspace-f25/README.md

 - [Any tutorials or Stack Overflow threads that helped]

 **AI Assistance**
-- [If used: "Used Claude for debugging CSS grid in Week 6"]
-- [If none: "No AI assistance used"]
+- Used AI for layout cleanup on Field guide.
+- Used AI to help with debugging and animations on Product Landing page.
+- Used AI to help with animations and general clean up on final portfolio.

 ---